Ram Murti

 Ram Murti was an Indian politician.
-He was elected to the Lok Sabha, the lower house of the Parliament of India from the Bareilly as a member of the Bharatiya Lok Dal.
+He was elected to the Lok Sabha, the lower house of the Parliament of India from the Bareilly as a member of the Janata Party.
 He took an active part in all the movements launched by Mahatma Gandhi since 1930 and was imprisoned various times.
 He was Member, Uttar Pradesh Legislative Assembly from 1946 to 1969, and from 1974 to 1977, he was Minister in the cabinet led by Hemwati Nandan Bahuguna and N. D. Tiwari.